kylegranger/Mumblepad2/README.md

 # mpad

-This is a demo application that encrypts and decrypts files using a given key.
+`mpad` is a demo application that encrypts and decrypts files using a given key.

 ```